Living shoreline

-Living shorelines are a relatively new approach for addressing shoreline erosion and protecting marsh areas.
+A Living shoreline is a relatively new approach for addressing shoreline erosion and protecting marsh areas.
 Unlike traditional structures such as bulkheads or seawalls that worsen erosion, living shorelines incorporate as many natural elements as possible which create more effective buffers in absorbing wave energy and protecting against shoreline erosion.
 The process of creating a living shoreline is referred to as soft engineering, which utilizes techniques that incorporate ecological principles in shoreline stabilization.
 The natural materials used in the construction of living shorelines create and maintain valuable habitats.
 Structural and organic materials commonly used in the construction of living shorelines include sand, wetland plants, sand fill, oyster reefs, submerged aquatic vegetation, stones and coir fiber logs.